-Three genre-expanding groups take to the road together for a series of talent packed evenings.
+Three genre-expanding groups join together for a special talent packed event.
 Hailing from distinct musical territories, each shares a deep fundamental love for the language of music no matter which source it sprang from, be it Americana, modern jazz, or tropicália.

 Born and raised in Georgia, this talented pair imitates and modernizes folk music to a rejuvenating degree.
 The sound of Andrea DeMarcus and Dave Kirslis exhibits skilled and articulate guitar picking honed in the dive bars of Atlanta over rolling Julliard-trained bass lines.
 Expect chilling harmonies, unbridled enthusiasm, some wholesome tunes and a sincere performance.